wwoods/solus-packages/README.md

 ww-plotutils: GNU plotutils, includes libplotter, needed for ww-pstoedit.

 ww-pstoedit: pstoedit with built-in SVG support.
 This is for the [Inkscape 0.92-compatible Tex Text plugin](https://bitbucket.org/pitgarbe/textext).
 Should be all you need to get the plugin working.

+ww-wine-staging: Wine 2.17-staging for Solus OS.
+Installs to /usr/local/wine-staging to prevent conflicts with the default repo's wine.
+Best used with WINEPREFIX=~/.wine-staging too.
+Must use `make wine` to build this package, it is not included under just `make`.